Silicate perovskite

 Silicate perovskite is either (Mg,Fe)SiO3 (the magnesium end-member is called bridgmanite) or CaSiO3 (calcium silicate known as davemaoite) when arranged in a perovskite structure.
 Silicate perovskites are not stable at Earth's surface, and mainly exist in the lower part of Earth's mantle, between about 670 and 2700 km depth.
-They are thought to form the main mineral phases, together with ferropericlase.
+They are thought to form the main mineral phases of the lower mantle, together with ferropericlase.

 Discovery

 The existence of silicate perovskite in the mantle was first suggested in 1962, and both MgSiO3 and CaSiO3 had been synthesized experimentally before 1975.
 By the late 1970s, it had been proposed that the seismic discontinuity at about 660 km in the mantle represented a change from spinel structure minerals with an olivine composition to silicate perovskite with ferropericlase.

 Natural silicate perovskite was discovered in the heavily shocked Tenham meteorite.
 In 2014, the Commission on New Minerals, Nomenclature and Classification (CNMNC) of the International Mineralogical Association (IMA) approved the name bridgmanite for perovskite-structured (Mg,Fe)SiO3, in honor of physicist Percy Bridgman, who was awarded the Nobel Prize in Physics in 1946 for his high-pressure research.

 In 2021 perovskite-structured CaSiO3 was found as an inclusion in a natural diamond.
 The name davemaoite has been adopted for this mineral.